Khalid bin Barghash of Zanzibar: First disputed accession of the Sultan of Zanzibar

 He was 16 years old when, on 13 February 1890 the reigning Sultan Sayyid Khalifa bin Said Al-Busa'id (خليفة بن سعيد البوسعيد), the successor to Bargash bin Said, died after a short reign of 2 years.
 He was succeeded by Sayyid Ali bin Said Al-Busa'id (علي بن سعيد البوسعيد).
 Soon after, in July 1890, with the Heligoland–Zanzibar Treaty (Helgoland-Sansibar-Vertrag) between the German Empire and the United Kingdom, Germany agreed to "recognize the British protectorate over ... the islands of Zanzibar and Pemba" and the Sultan was forced to accede to the new power on the island.
 During his reign, a civil list had been drawn up reducing his income, and various departments, including the police force, had been created by the then British Consul Gerald Portal, each department under a European.

 When Khalid bin Barghash was 19 years old, Rennell Rodd arrived in Zanzibar, in the New Year of 1893, to replace Gerald Portal.
 Immediately, the succession of the ailing Sultan was discussed and three candidates emerged.
-"There was Khaled, son of Barghash, a rather truculent youth of eighteen: there was Hamed Bin Thwain, the son of a brother of Barghash now dead, a man of about forty, of reputed high character and a student of Arab literature : and finally there was Mahmoud, an elder cousin of the reigning Sultan."
-Khalid bin Barghash, despite his very strong claims to the throne as the son of Bargash, in Rennell Rodds, view "was, however, for other reasons undesirable."
+"There was Khaled, son of Barghash, a rather truculent youth of eighteen: there was Hamed Bin Thwain, the son of a brother of Barghash now dead, a man of about forty, of reputed high character and a student of Arab literature: and finally there was Mahmoud, an elder cousin of the reigning Sultan."
+Khalid bin Barghash, despite his very strong claims to the throne as the son of Bargash, in Rennell Rodd's view "was, however, for other reasons undesirable."

 During Rennell Rodd's last visit to the Sultan, when he presented Cecil Rhodes at his court in March 1893, it was obvious to him that the Sultan had not long to live.
 Accordingly, he made preparations for daily and nightly signals to be exchanged with HMS Philomel and HMS Blanche where marines were to be at the ready with machine guns.
 On the night of March 5th 1893, Sayyid Ali bin Said Al-Busa'id died as anticipated.
 Khalid entered the palace let in by his aunt, the Sultan's sister, Bi.
 Zemzem binti Sa'id bin Sultan, who was fond of Khalid.
-However, Rennell Rodd immediately ordered the landings of 200 marines armed with machine guns, while the police force under Lietenant Hatch was stationed around the palace and town.
-Refused permission to enter the palace, an ultimatum was issued with the threat that the doors of the palace would be blown open within 5 minutes if entry was barred.
-After forcing entry into the palace, Khalid was rebuked and marched off to his house under arrest, and the Sayyid Hamad bin Thuwaini Al-Busa'id (حمد بن ثويني البوسعيد) was installed as the new Sultan, after he had accepted the conditions "which had been carefully thought out and prepared in advance" by Rennell Rodd.
+However, Rennell Rodd immediately ordered the landings of 200 marines armed with machine guns, while the police force under Lieutenant Hatch was stationed around the palace and town.
+Refused permission to enter the palace, an ultimatum was issued with the threat that the doors of the palace would be blown open within five minutes if entry was barred.
+After entry was forced into the palace, Khalid was rebuked and marched off to his house under arrest, and the Sayyid Hamad bin Thuwaini Al-Busa'id (حمد بن ثويني البوسعيد) was installed as the new Sultan, after he had accepted the conditions "which had been carefully thought out and prepared in advance" by Rennell Rodd.